What Are The Different Types Of ADU Designs?

 There are several ways on how you can finance an ADU:

 Cash-out Refinancing.
-This type of ADU financing lets you refinance your mortgage by giving a lump-sum remittance that’ll be repaid with your monthly mortgage remittance over time.
+This type of financing lets you refinance your mortgage by giving a lump-sum remittance that’ll be repaid with your monthly mortgage remittance over time.

 This financing option is ideal for homeowners who want to try other mortgage providers, receive a lower rate, or amalgamate the latest project costs into a current house loan.

 Personal Credit Line.
 This financing method is recommended for homeowners who don’t have enough equity to be qualified for a loan that’s property-secured.
 Take note that the interest rates could be higher for this type of financing.
+However, a personal credit line makes financing more attainable.

 Local Partnership Loan Program.
 This option can help in extending loan eligibility.
 These loans allow the expected rental earnings from an unconstructed ADU to count regarding the qualifying loan income.
+This financing method is also advisable if you plan to rent out your space.

 How To Build An ADU